 Frequently Asked Questions (FAQs)

-The answer to this question depends on a lot of things - what major/s you're taking, which qualification you're enrolled in, how far through the qualification you are, amongst other things.
-The best thing to do is to make an appointment for personal enrolment advice with the School Office staff by calling them on 0800 438 254, calling in to FG.G.04 or by email.
+The answer to this question depends on a lot of things - what major(s) and minor(s) you're taking, which qualification you're enrolled in, how far through the qualification you are, amongst other things.

 If you would like more information on how to use MyWaikato watch this video.